PavelSusloparov/pavelsusloparov.github.io/_posts/2020-01-26-channels-and-flows.markdown

 The advantage of using a sequence instead of a more traditional list for this prime number example is that sequences are unbounded.
 You do not have to guess how many numbers it will take to find the first one thousand primes because sequences can emit a potentially infinite number of values.
 The downside of sequences is that they operate synchronously.

 If you had a more complex mathematical operation or were running in a resource-constrained environment, then the need for asynchronous execution becomes more pressing.
 Flows provide a non-blocking solution to data streaming that may feel familiar to you if you have used a reactive streams protocol like RxJava.

-In the example, I transform a sequence to flow and collect and print Fibonacci filtered numbers.
+In the example, I transform a sequence to Flow and collect items.
+After that I print Fibonacci filtered numbers.
 In contrary to Channels, Flows are `Cold.` It means that the sender starts to send to emit messages when the sender starts to collect them.

-In the example, I generate the Flow with a flow builder.
+The Flow is generated with `asFlow` method.
 Another option to generate a flow is the `flow` operator.
 In the example [FlowsV2.kt](https://github.com/PavelSusloparov/kotlin-channel-flows/blob/master/channels-and-flows/src/main/kotlin/FlowsV2.kt), I emit messages in a while loop as a flow.